California Nevada Oregon

 Artists Palette in Death Valley.

 We got up early today to ensure that we were at Zabriskie Point just before sunrise.
+Totally worth the early alarm.
 It was incredible to witness the landscape reveal itself, as the sun gently illuminated the bizarre geological formations in front of us.
-Layers of red, orange and yellow rock formed pointed peaks, sprawling badlands, and snaking valleys, in perfect balance.
-Once the sun was up, we drove along Twenty Mule Team Canyon, where a narrow gravel road threads its way between pointy hills in a variety of pastel colors.
-We finished our morning by visiting the sand dunes at the northern end of the park, and then hit the road again.
+Layers of red, orange, and yellow rock formed pointed peaks, sprawling badlands, and snaking valleys, all in perfect balance.
+The whole scene looked like something out of a science fiction movie, except it’s been here for millions of years.

 - Mono Lake